Starting a tenancy

 - notify the landlord of any repairs or maintenance needed as soon as possible

-The landlord has a responsibility to comply with all conditions included in the lease agreement as well as:
+The landlord is responsible to meet all conditions in the lease agreement as well as:

-- providing the property in a clean and reasonable state at the start of the tenancy
+- provide the property in a clean and reasonable state at the start of the tenancy

-- providing written or verbal instructions for any domestic appliances in the property that require instruction - eg air conditioner
+- provide written or verbal instructions for domestic appliances in the property that need instruction - eg air conditioner

-- giving proper receipts and maintaining records of any money paid
+- give proper receipts and keep records of any money paid

-- allowing tenants to live in reasonable peace, comfort and privacy in the property for the duration of the tenancy
+- allow tenants to live in reasonable peace, comfort and privacy in the property during their tenancy

-- providing and maintaining locks to ensure the property is reasonably secure
+- provide and maintain locks so that the property is reasonably secure

-- providing a copy of the signed lease agreement, the information brochure, and completed inspection sheets at the beginning and end of the tenancy
+- provide a copy of the signed lease agreement, the information brochure, and completed inspection sheets at the beginning and end of the tenancy

-- lodging bond money with Consumer and Business Services (CBS).
+- lodge bond money with Consumer and Business Services (CBS).

-If a landlord doesn't meet their responsibilities, a tenant can end the lease by giving them written notice to remedy the breach .
-If the breach isn't remedied by the specified time, usually at least seven days, the tenancy will end.
-If this occurs the tenant must move out by the specified date.
+If a landlord doesn't meet their responsibilities, a tenant can end the lease by giving them written notice to end the lease .

 Forms and fact sheets for starting a tenancy